-As part of this focus on collaboration, we will look at the various ways researchers and academic writers work together.
-This post is the fourth in a series based on SAGE Research Cases.
+In this focus on collaboration we will look at the various ways researchers and academic writers work together.
+This is part of a series of posts based on SAGE Research Cases.

 In this case, the research team discovered ways to collaborate with participants in a visual narrative production process.
 They describe how this collaborative approach changed the dynamics of the study: “Following instead of directing gave me access to parts of village life that would have taken months to reveal and record had I controlled the production process” (p.
 3).